dotnet/docs/docs/csharp/language-reference/builtin-types/enum.md

 The default value of an enumeration type `E` is the value produced by expression `(E)0`, even if zero doesn't have the corresponding enum member.

 You use an enumeration type to represent a choice from a set of mutually exclusive values or a combination of choices.
-To be able to represent a combination of choices, define an enumeration type as bit flags.
+To represent a combination of choices, define an enumeration type as bit flags.

 ## Enumeration types as bit flags